huubclub/tech_info/index_en.md

 * Encoder.
   * Software(x264)
     * If your PC is equipped with a graphics board, you can use the hardware You can use the encoder.
 If you can use hardware encoding, use it.
-    * If you can use hardware encoding, use it.
+    * **If you're using MacOS** If you can use hardware encoding, use it.
 You can use "Apple VT H264 Hardware Encoder".
     ![fig3](https://huubclub.github.io/tech_info/fig3.png)
     ![fig4](https://huubclub.github.io/tech_info/fig4.png)
 * Audio Bitrate